-Who is eligible for a supervised experience on YouTube?
+Who is eligible for a supervised account on YouTube?

-You can set up a supervised experience on YouTube for your child who is under 13 (or the relevant age in your country/region).
+You can set up a supervised account on YouTube for your child who is under 13 (or the relevant age in their country/region).

-You're not eligible for a supervised experience on YouTube if:
+You're not eligible for a supervised account on YouTube if:

-- Your child is over 13 (or the relevant age in your country/region), unless you created your child's supervised Google Account before they reached the relevant age in your country/region, and your child has not taken over management of their account.
+- Your child is over 13 (or the relevant age in their country/region).
+This requirement is only if you created your child's supervised account before they reached the relevant age in their country/region.

-- You live in the European Union, you set up supervision for your child before April 2021 and your child was under the relevant age in your country/region at that time, a supervised account will also not be available.
+- You live in the European Union and you set up supervision for your child before April 2021.
+If your child was under the relevant age in their country/region at that time, a supervised account will also not be available.